survivejs/react-book/manuscript/02_developing_with_webpack.md

 T> If you want to default to some other port than *8080*, you can use a declaration like `port: process.env.PORT || 3000`.

-T> [dotenv](https://www.npmjs.com/package/dotenv) allows you to define environment variables through a *.env* file.
-This can be somewhat convenient for development!

 ### HMR on Windows

 The setup may be problematic on certain versions of Windows.
 Instead of using `devServer` and `plugins` configuration, implement it like this: